-If you find yourself in a situation where you are unsure of the proper business practice or are confused about any Bechtel policy, consult Corporate Policy 102, Ethical Business Conduct.
-If you still have questions, ask for help.
-Consult your supervisor or manager, Human Resources, the Legal Department, your organization's Ethics & Compliance officer, or the Bechtel Ethics HelpLine for guidance.
-Under the Bechtel Commitments, we encourage openness, teamwork, and trust.
+Inder the Bechtel Commitments, we encourage openness, teamwork, and trust.
 Our success depends on our ability to build dynamic, diverse, mobile teams whenever and wherever they are needed.
 We respect each other and value the diversity that comes from our different backgrounds, experience, and views.

 Bechtel is an equal opportunity employer and bases employment decisions on merit, experience, skills, and potential.
-Employment decisions are made without regard to race, color, gender, age, religion, national origin, ancestry, physical or mental disability, veteran status, sexual orientation, and other grounds for discrimination prohibited by applicable law.
+Employment decisions are made without regard to race, colour, gender, age, religion, national origin, ancestry, physical or mental disability, veteran status, sexual orientation, and other grounds for discrimination prohibited by applicable law.

 Bechtel maintains a work environment that is free from unlawful discrimination, harassment, and/or retaliation.
-We do not tolerate harassing conduct that affects tangible

-- Think and act globally by attracting, developing, and retaining a diverse workforce that generates innovation and promotes inclusion - Maintain a work environment that promotes respect for all and for the human rights of co-workers, partners, suppliers, customers, and community neighbors - Work productively with employees, customers, and contractors in order to leverage the talents, skills, and experiences of everyone to meet individual and organizational goals - Support Bechtel's commitment to diversity in our global workforce job benefits; interferes with an individual's work performance; or creates an intimidating, hostile, or offensive work environment, regardless of workplace location, which may include a customer's premises or an off-site business meeting.
+We do not tolerate harassing conduct that affects tangible job benefits; interferes with an individual's work performance; or creates an intimidating, hostile, or offensive work environment, regardless of workplace location, which may include a customer's premises or an off-site business meeting.

-Bechtel does not tolerate activities that support trafficking in persons or the use of child labor or forced labor in the performance of Bechtel contracts by our employees or our subcontractors.
+Bechtel does not tolerate activities that support trafficking in persons or the use of child labour or forced labour in the performance of Bechtel contracts by our employees or our subcontractors.